 When trailering your boat, the bimini should be folded and secured with the bimini canvas boot.
-To fold the bimini, first remove any stored boards, undo the velcro pads on the aft part of the horizontal billet arms (fig 3), pull the bottom pins on the side support legs (fig 1), fold the legs onto the bimini frame and secure with the velcro straps (fig 2).
+To fold the bimini, first remove any stored boards, push the button on the bimini support leg receiver and rotate the pin 180 degrees (fig 1) to disengage the leg.
+Fold the legs onto the bimini frame and secure with the velcro straps (fig 2).
 Fold each bimini wing up and over the top (fig 3).

-Installing the Canvas Boot
+Installing the Canvas Boot onto the Bimini

 Slide the bimini boot over the folded frame with the Nautique logo positioned on the side.
-Feed the velcro straps around the back frame of the tower and clip together.
-Secure the ends of the webbing with the velcro.
+If the boot is installed with the tower up, feed the velcro straps through the openings in the top of the tower and clip them together.
+Secure the ends of the webbing with velcro.
+When booting the bimini to be stored in the "TOWER DOWN" position, simply buckle the straps and tighten them, securing any excess webbing with the velcro.